In this Leatherman Tread bracelet review, I want to show you why I think this may or may not be one of the better additions to your gear.

-Personally, I think that is pricey especially with all the complaints that I’ve come across doing some research on the web.
+I think that is pricey, especially with all the complaints I’ve come across doing some research on the web.

 Complaints of the Tread Bracelet

-Occasionally this tool will lock up and would require a penny or something to get it unlocked.
-Actually, this happens more than you would like it to, so maybe having a coin handy would fix it?
+Occasionally this tool will lock up and would require a penny or something to unlock it.

 Final Opinion of the Tread

 I’m going to give this one a 2/5 star rating.
-I’m all about functionality rather than style, so this product will fall more on the fancy side of things.
+I’m all about functionality rather than style so this product will focus more on things’ fancy side.

 Before You Buy

-Do remember that Leatherman always has their 25 year guarantee to backup their products.
+Remember that Leatherman has a 25-year guarantee to back up their products.
 So if something happens to any of your gear, please get a replacement.